neutrons/hyspecppt/docs/source/design/hyspecpptfields.rst

 Validation
 ----------

-Regarding validation, if all fields are valid, then the front end (View) triggers the backend (Model) to send the current parameters and receive the new data and plot the graph.
+Regarding validation, if all fields are valid, then the front end (View) triggers the backend (Model) to send the current parameters and receive the new data to plot the graphs (heatmap and/or crosshair).
 If a user types an invalid value, then a red border appears on the related field(s).

 Front end side validation includes:
    * required fields
    * field types
-   * threshold limits: Ei, S2, Ap,modQ, and single crystal parameters
+   * threshold limits: Ei, S2, Ap, modQ, and single crystal parameters

 Backend side validation includes:
+  * Emin DeltaE updates